carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 - "The working directory is very important, as it is the place where you will store, save, and retrieve your files."
 - "Using consistent filing naming and folder structure across your projects will help keep things organized."
 - "There are different ways to get your data into RStudio."
+- "Download the file for this lesson if you haven't done so already. "
 ---

 # Getting set up